BiGCAT-UM/pils/day2.md

 You will do today:

-1. learn about the Open PHACTS API
+1. learn about the Open PHACTS API (use for example the Explorer [http://www.openphacts.org/explorer]).
 2. learn about ops.js
 3. match Open PHACTS API methods to the scientific question
 4. match Wikidata content to the scientific question